llm-bible/llm-bible.github.io/_publications/biderman2023suite.markdown

 bibkey: biderman2023suite
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2304.01373'}, {name: Code,
     url: 'https://github.com/EleutherAI/pythia'}]
-tags: [Few-Shot, Tools, Ethics and Bias, Reinforcement Learning]
+tags: [Few-Shot, Tools, Ethics and Bias]
 ---
 How do large language models (LLMs) develop and evolve over the course of training?
 How do these patterns change as models scale?
 To answer these